Last Updated on June 26, 2023

-Throwing all of your old plastic away and getting all brand new eco-friendly items would be contrary to the zero waste lifestyle.
+Throwing all of your old plastic away and getting all brand new eco friendly items would be contrary to the zero waste lifestyle.
 So it’s best to reuse plastic items around your home rather than tossing it all just to replace it.
 However, I completely understand wanting to ditch plastic around your food for health reasons.

 I would highly recommend that you remove the plastic that touches your food.
 That doesn’t mean that you have to completely get rid of it though!
 I’ll show you what to do with old Tupperware to get the most out of it.
-These tips focus on a way to repurpose them.
+These tips focus on a way to re-purpose them.

-You can use plastic tupperware in so many places that don’t involve holding food.
-I didn’t get rid of my plastic tupperware when I went plastic-free and I didn’t get rid of it when I went zero waste.
+You can use plastic Tupperware in so many places that don’t involve holding food.
+I didn’t get rid of my plastic Tupperware when I went plastic-free, and I didn’t get rid of it when I went zero waste.
 Plastic reuse is a trademark of zero waste living because it keeps it out of landfills.

-I don’t think plastic is horrible.
-I think plastic is very important and without it, we would not have made the strides we have in science and in medicine.
+I don’t think plastic itself is horrible.
+I think plastic is very important, and without it, we would not have made the strides we have in science and in medicine.